ahmeterdem1/SSL-Messager/README.md

 MSG, MSGG or FTP query is received.
 Therefore all impersonations are prevented properly now.

+### Major security issue solved (11 August 2023)

+This one also requires interfering with the client code.
+If you delete the splits and other operations on filenames and send your file like that, symbols like \, / may be in your file name.
+This will probably cause a fatal error in the server.
+Or maybe even unintentional folder creations.
+Now filename is accepted in the formatted string form to prevent injection like errors.
+Also other characters are checked and replaced.

 ### Known problems

 #### Log in / Sign up (partially solved)